Frederick Barrett 2 Jan 1810 Oxford - Dec

 William Ainley Barber and Thomas Barber.
 Also present was the

-Barber boys' grandmother Molly Barber (widow, nee Field).
-Her husband
+Barber boys' grandmother Molly Barber (widow, nee Field), her late

 This image of